 My last post was about the benefit of high levels of caffeine in coffee helping in the battle to beat Alzheimer’s.
 I’m all for any form of research that can help in the battle to beat any form of a terminal illness.
 As a matter of fact, I’m all for research in any form that can help in the battle to cure or delay the onset of any and all illnesses.

 I remember posting some time ago now about a Durham University project that gave rise to high levels of caffeine in our system causing us to experience hallucinatory problems such as hearing voices, or imaging seeing another person when there was no one there.
 So where does that leave Alzheimer’s V Caffeine?

 Where do we go from here?
 On one hand, caffeine could slow the dementia process (good), and on the other hand, you may end up talking to your dead friends if your daily intake of caffeine is too great (bad).

-… Are well that’s life… You’re damned if you do and you’re damned if you don’t.
+… AH well, that’s life… You’re damned if you do, and you’re damned if you don’t.